zetec30/Contextual-Research/MRes Notes.md

 For example, someone with a below-knee amputation may have a cosmetic cover placed from the foot to the knee area.

+"while the advancements in prosthetic limb technology have been huge, amputees have not had much choice when it comes to adapting a prosthesis to match their own style" (amplitude, 2021)